jmespath-community/jmespath.spec/jep-014-string-functions.md

 This JEP introduces a core set of useful string manipulation functions.
 Those functions are modeled from functions found in popular programming languages such as JavaScript and Python.

 ## Specification

+Some string manipulation functions bring the new concept of _optional arguments_ to JMESPath functions.
+The specification paragraph on function evaluation must thus be changed accordingly – highlighted in **bold** in the text below:

+_Functions can ~~either~~ have a specific arity, **a range of valid – minimum and maximum – number of arguments** or be variadic with a minimum number of arguments.
+If a function-expression is encountered where the arity does not match or the minimum number of arguments for a variadic function is not provided, then implementations must indicate to the caller tha~~n~~**t** an invalid-arity error occurred.
+How and when this error is raised is implementation specific.
+How and when this error is raised is implementation specific._

 ### find_first